yum-food/TaSTT/README.md

 3. General usability features.
    1. Error detection & correction.
    2. ~~Text-to-text interface.
 Type in terminal, show in game.~~ DONE
+   3. ~~Speech-to-text interface.
+Speak out loud, show in game.~~ DONE
 4. Optimization
    1. Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
 Note that the parameter memory usage may not decrease.
+   2. Optimize FX layer.
+We have 14k animations and a 1.2 million line FX layer.
+Something must be rethought to bring these numbers down.
 5. Bugfixes
    1. The whisper STT says "Thank you." when there's no audio?